armandosunny/EcoNicheS/README.md

 ![select  asc files biomod2](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/6186fb94-64b3-4a92-a9ee-c744344418a9)

-biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution<sup>2</sup>.
+biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution (Huang et al., 2023).
 For the example shown in this manual through images and databases, all available models were selected.

 ![modelosbiomod2](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/82d4a3f8-5815-4604-99b4-858df06f58b4)